Philadelphia Product Liability Lawyer

 - Build your case and take it to court if necessary.

+At Wapner Newman, we have the experience and resources to deal with big companies and their insurers.
+We are here to help clients get the care and payment they need to rebuild their lives after being injured by a faulty product.
 Once you come to us, we ensure your claim is filed in a timely manner.
-Our lawyers will handle the investigations, negotiations, details, and legal requirements, so you can take the time to begin recovering from your injury.
+Our lawyers will handle the investigations, negotiations, details, and legal requirements, so you can focus on recovering from your injury.

 In a successful product liability lawsuit, our attorneys may recover an award, called damages, for the injuries and losses you have suffered.
 This includes an amount to compensate for your economic and non-economic losses, as follows: